simioluwatomi/express-blog/README.md

 - `bin/`:Contains the file that effects the browser view.
 - `resources/`:Contains the folders for the javascript and scss files.
 - `routes/`:Contains the files for the routes.
-- `views/`:Contains the folders and files that displays the content of the browser.
+- `views/`:Contains the folders and files with the structure and styles of the content of the browser.

 ## Usage